2004–05 Ergotelis F.C. season

-The 2004–05 season was Ergotelis' 75th season in existence and the club's first season ever in the Greek Alpha Ethniki, later renamed the Superleague Greece.
+The 2004–05 season was Ergotelis' 75th season in existence and the club's first season ever in the Alpha Ethniki, later renamed Super League Greece.
 Ergotelis also participated in the Greek cup, entering the competition in the First Round.
 The content of this article covers club activities from 1 July 2004 until 31 May 2005.

 Despite achieving notable victories over traditional Greek giants Olympiacos and PAOK, the team was relegated in the end of the season, finishing in the 15th place.